 Disclosure: Some of these products were gifted to me by the brands.
 This does not affect my opinion on them being a “must-have” product.
 There are also affiliate links throughout this blog post.

-Since this is baby number four, I’ve been around the block a time or two and feel like I have a really good grasp on what is considered a “must-have’ when it comes to baby products.
-Every family’s must have baby products will be a little different, but this is what works for my family.
+The first thing a new baby on the way is going to need is, of course, a name.
+Since this is baby number four, I’ve been around the block a time or two and name inspiration is hard to come by.
+So if you’re like me and struggling to come up with anything, why not look at these 54 Disney Pixar Baby Names that are sure to jolt some fond memories.
+Your kid will love it too!
+Anyway, once their name is sorted, you can start thinking about buying what is considered the”must-haves’ when it comes to baby products.
+Every family’s must-have baby products will be a little different, but this is what works for my family.
 I like to consider myself sort of a natural parent, since we cloth diaper, babywear, I breastfeed, and co-sleep for the first few months.
 Having a baby can be hard but reading sites like Best For Mums make it so much easier.
 There are a tonne of products that I couldn’t live without too, so here are the must-have baby products on my list:

 Safe Sleep : Cosleepers and Swaddle Blankets